310mc/https-310mc.github.io-tl/source/_posts/aquarium/prologue.md

 but do not worry, it will be okay. i will protect you, no matter what happens.

-hehehe, i sounded just a little like a hero… ♪
+fufufu, i sounded just a little like a hero…♪

 huh? you have never heard of a hero who walks around drenched wet, looking all suspicious?